infokadze/infokadze/README.md

 **Mystery Castle.**
 * Great point-and-click game, where player is focused on finding the items on the game screen and complete the collection of found items across various game levels.
 Additional look-up attempt is available after watching an advertisement.

-Created using UIKit + 3rd party frameworks with MVC-likeish design approach.
+Created using UIKit + 3rd party frameworks with MVC design approach.

 **One Liner.**
 * Original slots-like game, which allows player to change visual attributes of the game by switching light/dark modes, with shop screen, where palyer is able to buy slots skins for even greater game experience or get them cheaper by watching the advertisment.

-Created using UIKit + 3rd party frameworks with MVC-likeish design approach.
+Created using UIKit + 3rd party frameworks with MVC design approach.

 **Total Casino.**
 * Great four-in-a-row-like game, with a classic feel, look and rules.
 Two modes of play are available - with an AI or with your friend.
 AI has three leveles of gameplay difficulty.